Skip to content

 Kopint-Tárki commentary

-The second estimate confirms that both unadjusted and seasonally and calendar-adjusted GDP was up 0.6% in Q3 2025.
-Compared to the previous quarter, however, the GDP remained flat.
-The overall growth rate in the first three quarters was 0.3%.
+According to the first estimate, both unadjusted GDP and seasonally and calendar-adjusted GDP was up 1.7% in the first quarter of 2025.
+Compared with the previous quarter, GDP grew by 0.8%.
+The overall growth performance in the first quarter exceeded expectations by a significant margin.

-On the production side, services remained the main drivers of economic expansion, according to the CSO, while industrial and agricultural production continued to weigh on GDP growth.
-On the expenditure side, private consumption may have strengthened, amid the continuing negative growth contribution of investments and net export.
+On the production side, services remained the main drivers of economic growth while construction also supported economic expansion to a degree.
+Industrial production continued to weigh on GDP growth.
+Services growth may have noticeably accelerated.
+On the expenditure side, private consumption may have gained momentum but also net export probably dragged down growth more severely than before.

 logo